CUIXINPOWER/web/_pages/about.md

 * Resilient planning and operation of power distribution networks
 * Planning and operation of coupled power system and transportation system
 * Application of convex optimization methods
-* high impedance faults detection in power distribution networks
+* High impedance faults detection in power distribution networks